gjermundgaraba/bjaanes.github.io/_posts/2017-07-11-private-blockchains-and-how-to-make-them-work.md

 &nbsp;

-# Private vs. Public Blockchains
+# Definitions: Public vs. Private

 Let's define what a private and public blockchain is.